rapidsai/deployment/source/platforms/coiled.md

 Next you'll need to register a RAPIDS software environment with Coiled.

-You can either build this from the Official RAPIDS Container images.
+You can either build this from the official RAPIDS Container images.

 ```python
 import coiled